alicagank/VowSpace/paper/paper.md

 - Vowel normalization using various methods,
 - Exportable figures suitable for publication,
 - Audio analysis tools for acquiring vowel formants through spectrograms, and formant lines.
+-
+# Research applications

+VowSpace has been actively used in phonetic research projects involving Turkish vowel acoustics.
+It is the primary analysis tool in the TÜBİTAK 2209-A project *"Vowel Space of Standard Turkish"*, which investigated the formant distributions of Turkish monophthongs across multiple speakers.

+It is also being used in the ongoing collaborative study *"Acoustic Analysis of Turkish Vowel Formants: A Methodological Perspective"*, conducted with Dr. Emre Yağlı.
+This project focuses on evaluating normalization techniques and methodological best practices for cross-speaker vowel comparison in Turkish.

+These research efforts have benefited from VowSpace’s integrated vowel plotting, normalization, and interactive data editing features.

 # Acknowledgements